top of page

 • Improved company brand reputation and ability to recruit

-Psychological Safety Myth Buster #1: Get Perspective
+Psychological Safety Myth Buster #1: Gain Perspective

 A great way to gain perspective into psychological safety is by getting curious.
 You can use the following questions in a one-to-one meeting or as an anonymous pulse survey with a team.
 I would suggest asking for responses in the form of a rating scale versus simply yes or no.